 In some cases, a standard tune was presented in The Real Book with alternate chord changes in place of the original chord progression with no indication that they are alternate changes.
 This could pose a problem if someone was reading from the book while another person was playing or singing from memory, or if someone was using the book as a reference.
 Here is the chart for the Jimmy Van Heusen tune Like Someone In Love:

 These are great chord changes, but they’re not the original changes.
-As far as I’m aware, they’re Coltrane’s changes.
+They’re Coltrane’s changes.
 Assuming the key of Eb major, measure six should be Bb7 or Bb+7, and measure 7 should be Eb or Eb6 or Ebmaj7.
 Those are the original chords of the song, and they are the chords that are most commonly played, at least in the 1950s and 1960s recordings of the tune.
 This is not to say that the altered chords are “wrong.”
 I love them and think they sound wonderful.
 But if a book is going to be the standard book for all jazz musicians, the standard chords for a tune should be the chords included in the book, and any alternate chord changes should be indicated as such.

 In other cases, the melody for an old standard was written out as someone might freely interpret it instead of how it is generally thought to exist in its pure form.
 One example of this is Basin St. Blues, from the original Real Book Vol. 2:

 I think someone playing this chart note-for-note could probably sound pretty swinging, but that’s clearly not the melody for Basin Street Blues.
 It’s not even close.
 Whoever prepared this chart has done the interpreting for you, and it’s a very loose, boozy interpretation.
 And as a reference it is pretty much useless: the rhythm doesn’t match the unprinted lyrics (eg. the 4th measure of B) and there’s no indication that the A section is a call and response.